pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 Even if your product is free, there are still forces at play, pushing and pulling in the mind of the person making that decision to go ahead with what you're offering.

-If you you'd like to uncover the forces that were at play in the purchase of your own product or service.
+If you'd like to uncover the forces that were at play in the purchase of your own product or service.
 [Reach out](mailto:pascal@pascallaliberte.me?subject=JTBD%20Interviews).
 I've got a special interview technique to use when talking to your recent buyers.

 Stay sharp.